Table of Contents

 Everybody has a different starting point in retirement.
 Whether you're fortunate enough to retire on your own terms, or if you have to retire earlier or later than expected, a key to retiring with confidence is knowledge.

-Calculate how long your savings will last
+Calculate how long your savings could last

-Use this tool to estimate how long your retirement income might last, the amount of Age Pension you may be eligible for and the impact of adding an inflation-linked lifetime income stream to your retirement portfolio.
+Use this tool to estimate how long your retirement income could last, the amount of Age Pension you may be eligible for and the impact of adding an inflation-linked lifetime income stream to your retirement portfolio.

 Additional reading